RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Experiments

 Several previous methods report strong results on Scan2CAD by using a dedicated RGB-D depth sensor to acquire a dense 3D point-cloud of the scene.
 Those methods have an intrinsic advantage and operate by directly fitting CAD models on the scene's 3D point cloud~\cite{avetisyan19cvpr,avetisyan19iccv,avetisyan20eccv,izadinia20cvpr}.
 Instead, our method only uses the RGB frames.
 Hence, we compare to a strong alternative method, defined in~\cite{maninis20vid2cad}, that replaces the input of the best RGB-D fitting method~\cite{avetisyan19iccv} with 3D point-clouds generated by the state-of-the-art multi-view stereo method DVMVS~\cite{duzceker21deepvideomvs}.
 We train DVMVS on ScanNet, and re-train~\cite{avetisyan19iccv} on its output.

-\mypar{Main results} Tab.~\ref{tbl:exp} shows the results. \OURS{} outperforms both single-frame baselines as well as the `MVS + RGBD fitter' combination by a wide margin ($+33.7\%$, $+24.6\%$, $+17.4\%$ class avg. accuracy respectively). \OURS{} also outperforms both direct competitors that align CAD model to RGB videos, Vid2CAD~\cite{maninis20vid2cad} ($+5.5\%$) and ODAM~\cite{li21odam} ($+10.6\%$, see also comparison with a different metric in Tab.~\ref{tbl:odam_metric}).
-Important, \OURS{} is also much simper in design, as Vid2CAD and ODAM consist of multiple disjoint steps (object detection, tracking, multi-view optimization).
+\mypar{Main results} Tab.~\ref{tbl:exp} shows the results in the Scan2CAD metrics. \OURS{} outperforms both single-frame baselines as well as the `MVS + RGBD fitter' combination by a wide margin ($+33.7\%$, $+24.6\%$, $+17.4\%$ class avg. accuracy respectively). \OURS{} also outperforms both competitors that align CAD model to RGB videos but rely on tracking: Vid2CAD~\cite{maninis20vid2cad} ($+5.5\%$) and ODAM~\cite{li21odam} ($+10.6\%$).
+Importantly, \OURS{} is also much simper in design, as \cite{maninis20vid2cad,li21odam} consist of multiple disjoint steps (object detection, tracking, multi-view optimization).
+Fig.~\ref{fig:qualitative_with_frames} and Fig.~\ref{fig:qualitative_top_view} illustrate qualitative results for our method.

 Looking at individual categories, we obtain the best result on 5 out of 9, and in particular on the "other" category, which is hard for methods based on retrieving CAD models~\cite{maninis20vid2cad,avetisyan19cvpr,avetisyan19iccv}.
 Our method instead predicts 3D shapes as voxel grids which helps to generalize better and to adapt to the large variety of object shapes in this catch-all category.
 On `trashbin' we do moderately worse, possibly because of the relatively coarse voxel resolution of the backbone representation.
-Fig.~\ref{fig:qualitative_with_frames} and Fig.~\ref{fig:qualitative_top_view} illustrate qualitative results for our method.